Online Counseling Vs. Online Counselling: What’s The Difference?

 • Many other emotional and mental health problems

-If you’ve been having trouble controlling your emotions, working through the feelings related to a recent experience, or maintaining healthy relationships, you may find that online therapy is an excellent tool that offers numerous benefits.
+If you’ve been having trouble regulating your emotions, working through the feelings related to a recent experience, or maintaining healthy relationships, you may find that online therapy is an excellent tool that offers numerous benefits.

 Getty